Wednesday, November 26, 2008

 Whisk Wednesdays—Oeufs Mollets Florentine (Soft-boiled Eggs with Spinach and Mornay Sauce)

 Oeufs Mollets Florentine (Soft-boiled Eggs with Spinach and Mornay Sauce)I have to say I wasn't looking forward to Oeufs Mollets Florentine.
 Poached eggs with spinach covered in sauce and broiled.
 How exciting is that?
-But then, the newest member to Whisk Wednesdays, Melissa of From Stovetop to Laptop, emailed everyone after making it earlier this week raving about how good it was: "OMGAWD.
+But then, the newest member to Whisk Wednesdays, Melissa of From Laptop to Stovetop, emailed everyone after making it earlier this week raving about how good it was: "OMGAWD.
 Holy cow.
 They were a FABULOUS brunch!
-So rich, decadent and well worth it!!
+So rich, decadent, and well worth it!!
 We had NO idea."
 She went on to explain all her tips and gotchas and got everyone excited about making this classic French recipe.

 This dish is a popular brunch item like Eggs Benedict but uses spinach instead of ham and is often called Eggs Florentine.
 For Julia Child, it was one of the recipes that caused her to fail at Le Cordon Bleu.